brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Notes
 ------
-- No GraalVM incompatibilities with any mods/modpacks that I know of, it should be a drop-in replacment for OpenJDK.
+- GraalVM should be compatible with every mod out there, as far as I know.

 - Oracle does not build GraalVM EE for OSX on ARM yet.
 If you are on a newer, M1-based Mac, you can try the ARM/OSX build of GraalVM CE: https://github.com/graalvm/graalvm-ce-builds/releases

-- Windows/Linux users who want a "free" GraalVM can also grab it from the above link, and remove flags until it launches.
-If anyone is interested, I can add a section with the EE-specific flags removed.
+- Windows/Linux users who want a "free" GraalVM can also grab it from the above link, and use the OpenJDK flags from the top.

 - Java 17+ users can try replacing `-XX:+UseG1GC` with `XX:+UseZGC`, in GraalVM or any other OpenJDK build.
-This can hit FPS/TPS (especially in GraalVM, where zgc isn't fully supported and disables many of the optimizations) and increase memory usage, but can reduces pauses/stutters from GC even more.
+This can reduce FPS/TPS (especially in GraalVM, where zgc isn't fully supported and disables some of the optimizations) and increase memory usage, but can reduces pauses/stutters from GC even more.

 - For Java 8 users: Red Hat builds OpenJDK with the Shenandoah GC.
 If GraalVM 21 is still stuttering, it may be worth a try with `-XX:+UseShenandoahGC`: https://access.redhat.com/products/openjdk